 Heavy rains have worsened conditions for the three thousand homeless earthquake victims in the Italian province of Umbria.

-Heavy rains have worsened conditions for the three thousand homeless earthquake victims in the Italian province of Umbria.
+Background: Heavy rains have worsened conditions for the three thousand homeless earthquake victims in the Italian province of Umbria.
 Their homes wrecked in last Wednesday's (19 September) earthquake, refugees have been temporarily housed in army tents on nearby hillsides.

 SYNOPSIS: This muddy hillside, with its lines of caravans and tents, in now home for the people of San Marco Di Norcia.
 Their own village no longer exists; it was reduced to rubble in the violent earthquake which shook Central Italy on Wednesday night (19 September).